Villa Palm Ovacik

 - Private Pool

 - Fire Place

 - Security Alarm

-We will have this offer in May and October 2019, this will expire end of January 2019
+Enquire about our two special offers for new and returning guests in May and October 2019, which will expire end of January 2019

 Brief details of VILLA PALM Molla Hasan Cd Ovacik Fethiye.

 Villa Palm is registered with the Jandarma for guests staying with us our Villa Code is 13106.